Skip to main content

 However, being part of the European Union means Ireland can utilise the combined power of 27 Member States for fiscal stability and long-term economic growth, as well as recovery from unexpected financial shocks.

-EU membership has helped Ireland transition from economic stagnation in the middle of the last century into a nation with a modern economy based on free trade, foreign investment and growth.
+EU membership has helped Ireland transition from economic stagnation in the mid-20th century into a nation with a modern economy based on free trade, foreign investment and growth.

-The EU’s Single Market environment, adoption of the euro currency and support from EU economic and fiscal policy coordination ensures Ireland’s economy remains stable and competitive.
+The EU’s Single Market environment, adoption of the euro currency and support from EU economic and fiscal policy coordination ensure Ireland’s economy remains stable and competitive.

 Economic response to global crises